PankajNk/LAB_ImageProcessing/README.md

 1. Develop a program to display grayscale image using read and write operation.

-    Objective is read and display gray image and lastly save the image See the ImgP_1 for code and better understanding Output
+    Objective is read and display gray image and lastly save the image <br>
+    See the ImgP_1 for code and better understanding<br>
+    Output <br>
 ![alt text for screen readers](./image/fly2.jpg "Text to show on mouseover")

 2. Develop a program to perform linear transformations on an image: Scaling and